Alexay/StateOfTheBern/README.md

 Save that into a `.json` file named after the double-lettered short name of the state.
 E.g. `SC.json` for South Carolina polling data.

-Please include the polls from which the data was extracted into the pull request description.
+Please include the polls from which the data was extracted into the issue description.